neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/projects_2025/spikewrap.md

 [SpikeInterface](https://spikeinterface.readthedocs.io/en/latest/index.html), a popular package that exposes many electrophysiology processing tools.
 The aim of spikewrap is to abstract away implementation details and make running electrophysiological analysis as simple as possible.

-This project involves extending the number of SpikeInterface preprocessing steps that spikewrap makes available.
+This project involves adding 'motion correction' preprocessing to spikewrap.

 **Deliverables**
 <!-- Goals, or expected status after Community Bonding Period, Start of Coding, End of Coding.
 Stretch goals? -->